The ancient roots of the Hildes family name are in the Anglo-Saxon

 Notables of the family at this time include Sir John Eyles, Lord Mayor of London; John Eyles (died 1703), of Great St. Helens, London and Southbroom, near Devizes, Wiltshire

 , an English politician, Member of the Parliament for Devizes in 1679; Sir Francis Eyles, 1st Baronet

-(died 1716), Governor of the Bank...
-Another 104 words (7 lines of text) are included under the topic Early Hildes Notables in all our PDF Extended History products and printed products wherever possible.
+, a British financier.
+He served as a director of the Bank of...
+Another 77 words (6 lines of text) are included under the topic Early Hildes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hildes family to the New World and Oceana

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England

 was oppressive and lacked opportunity for change.
 Thousands left England

 at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hildes arrived in North America very early: John Eels who purchased land in New England

 in 1620.
 William Eels landed in Virginia in 1739.
 George Eyles made his home in Philadelphia, Pennsylvania in 1754.
 Other Eyles family members settled in Pennsylvania in later years..